ranfysvalle02/mdb-datamask-rag-with-OSO/README.md

 Imagine AI models that can understand your questions and generate informative responses by tapping into vast stores of knowledge.
 That's the power of RAG.
 However, with great power comes great responsibility, especially when handling sensitive data.
 This is where **privacy-focused RAG** comes in.

+**Retrieval Augmented Generation (RAG)** has revolutionized the field of natural language generation by combining information retrieval with generative models.
+While vector-based retrieval has been a popular choice, it's important to recognize that RAG is not limited to this approach.

 **Retrieval-Augmented Generation (RAG)**, while powerful, poses unique privacy challenges.
 Here are data anonymization strategies to mitigate these risks:

 ### Data Anonymization: A Closer Look